Dog thrown off Polk Street bridge awaiting owner - The Vicksburg Post

 A black pug seen thrown off the Polk St. bridge has been rescued by the Vicksburg Animal Shelter.

 Animal Shelter Director Kacie Lindsey said a witness saw the dog being thrown off the bridge on Tuesday.
-The witness noticed the dog was still in the bayou Thursday and called the Animal Shelter to rescue him.
+The witness noticed the dog was still in the bayou Thursday and called the Animal Shelter.

-Lindsey urges the dog’s owner to call the Vicksburg Animal Shelter at 601-636-6982 and provide identifying information like the collar the dog was wearing, the dog’s name, whether the dog is a male or female and any other identifying information.
+Lindsey urged the dog’s owner to call the Vicksburg Animal Shelter at 601-636-6982 and provide identifying information like the collar the dog was wearing, the dog’s name, whether the dog is a male or female and any other identifying information.

 You Might Like